murchie85/twitterCyberMonitor/README.md

 ![image](assets/threatintel/TWEETS.png)
 <br></br>
-The most popular user is: **DailyOsint**
+The most popular user is: **AbuseIPDB_bot**

-## If you need to search for file extensions abused by attackers,

-You can use https://t.co/5z6OzBwDab, which also cat… https://t.co/CVDFqaTO4O
+## IP address 119.29.27.246 has been caught red handed!
+766 reports have been filed and a 100/100 confidence score has… https://t.co/XC7L3KSSUb